blittle/smallmouth/README.md

 ```
 See a more [complete example](example/index.html) with AngularJS.
 ##Release notes
+ - v0.3.2 - Add a default host option allowing declarations not to include the host.
  - v0.3.1 - Add an adapter for communicating with native websockets rather than a wrapper library.
 Also convenience methods for switching between adapters - SmallMouth.getAvailableAdapters() SmallMouth.setSocketAdapter(SmallMouth.getAvailableAdapters()[0]).
  - v0.3.0 - Implement basic security and the remove method.
  - v0.2.4 - Add a method SmallMouth.Resource.postMessage(type, data) and SmallMouth.postMessage(host, type, data) to send custom messages to the server.
 See LargeMouth's documentation for how to register custom event listeners.